-NOTE: As a proponent of laissez-faire capitalism, this doesn’t sit well with me.
-But as a historian, I’m not at all astonished that a man of the 18th century is a mercantilist – i.e., that he assumes wealth is a zero-sum game, and that a nation must have a favorable balance of trade in order to survive and prosper.
-(This is, after all, decades before the Industrial Revolution.
-Today’s politicians have no excuse.)
+NOTE: This is straight mercantilist theory, which assumes wealth is a zero-sum game, and that a nation must have a favorable balance of trade in order to survive and prosper.
 To justify laissez-faire capitalism at its root, one needs arguments that depend on philosophy, not economics: and the philosophy wasn’t worked out until quite a long time after 1782.
 More on Hamilton and laissez-faire in a future post (Hamilton Musical 62).

 In Continentalist no. 5, Hamilton goes on to justify his argument for government regulation of trade with examples of how England, France, and the Dutch governments encouraged trade.
 Then he explains why the individual states in America cannot be expected to do the same.
 In Continentalist no. 6, Hamilton discusses the different types of tax (property, poll, customs).
 He ends the series with a swipe at the states and their petty squabbling: